 Municipal elections are held every four years.

-Other foreign citizens who have been domiciled in Iceland for more than 5 consecutive years before election day are entitled to vote in local elections.
+Other foreign citizens who have been domiciled in Iceland for more than 3 consecutive years and have reached 18 years of age on election day are entitled to vote in local elections.

 If you have any questions, please fill in our contact form.